bhushan-thinkitive-ac/influx_crud/README.md

-# Stock Price CRUD Operations with InfluxDB
+# Python and InfluxDB CRUD operations

-This project demonstrates basic CRUD (Create, Read, Update, Delete) operations for stock price data using InfluxDB.
-It also includes logging for all operations and stores logs in a `logs.txt` file.
+Basic CRUD operations for stock price data using InfluxDB.
+Also includes logging for all operations and stores logs in a `logs.txt` file.

 ## Features